aaron-goff/espressoLogcat/README.md

 ```

 _**options**_: vararg strings to pass in any other logcat options
-Note: Because the core functionality of espressoLogcat involves parsing string responses, it is very possible that adding
+(_Note_: Because the core functionality of espressoLogcat involves parsing string responses, it is very possible that adding
-  extra options that affect the logcat output will cause exceptions.
+  extra options that affect the logcat output will cause exceptions.)
 ```kotlin
 EspressoLogcat.getLogcatLikeLineData(options = arrayOf("-v", "descriptive", "AnotherString"))
 // adb logcat -d -s -v descriptive AnotherString